mousepawmedia/devdocs/network/source/guides/staff.rst

 While you're here, take a look at the :guilabel:`Dashboard`, :guilabel:`Calendar` and :guilabel:`Reporting` tabs.
 These give you detailed breakdowns of your hours, including what you worked on and when you worked.

+If you need a tool to help you track your time, check out the `Timecard <https://codemouse92.github.io/Timecard/>`_ application, created by Jason C. McDonald.

 Regular Kimai Tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^